EARLY PRENATAL CARE RATES DROP FOR WHITE AND BLACK MOTHERS

 RACE/ETHNICITY DETAIL

-In 2018, White mothers had the highest early prenatal care rate (85.5%), followed by mothers who identify as two or more races (83.9%).
-At 78.8%, Black mothers had early prenatal care rates below the Healthy People 2030 objective of 80.5%.
+In 2020, Asian/Pacific Islander mothers had the highest early prenatal care rate (85.7%), followed by White mothers (83.3%).
+At 76.3%, Black mothers had early prenatal care rates below the Healthy People 2030 objective of 80.5%.
 While disparities persist, these relatively high levels of early prenatal care for all race/ethnic groups contributes to a low Equity Gap Score of 1.1.
-With the exception of Latina mothers, levels of early prenatal care increased or stayed the same for all ethnicities/races between 2017 and 2018.
-The early prenatal care rate for Latina mothers fell from 83.2% in 2017 to 82.0% in 2018, marking the third consecutive decline in early prenatal care rates for Latina mothers.
+Prenatal care rates declined for White and Black mothers and increased or stayed the same for all other ethnicities/races between 2019 and 2020.

-Percentage of Mothers Receiving Early Prenatal Care by Race and Ethnicity in San Bernardino County, 2018
+Early Prenatal Care Rate by Race/Ethnicity in San Bernardino County, 2020

 ALMOST 6-IN-10 BIRTHS IN SAN BERNARDINO COUNTY ARE TO LATINA MOTHERS